 Sponsors face a great deal of pressure for clinical trial success due to timelines, cost, low predictability, and regulatory requirements.
-At Nutrasource, we leverage our knowledge of nutrition, nutraceuticals, and pharmaceuticals to help our clients manage trials efficiently and effectively to support a successful market launch.
+At SGS Nutrasource, we leverage our knowledge of nutrition, nutraceuticals, and pharmaceuticals to help our clients manage trials efficiently and effectively to support a successful market launch.

 Understanding your unique product goals and the claims you wish to make—both scientific and marketing—allows our team to tailor your Phase II clinical trial (and, where applicable, Phase III trial) appropriately to maximize the potential for demonstrating efficacy.
 We look at each study objectively to provide you with the clinical trial design, site location(s), and team members that will fit best with your clinical research needs and goals.